dawtmaytrikx/pySceneTools/README.md

 ## scene2arr.py
-This script lets you add new scene groups to a *arr release profiles as a required tag, ensuring only releases from these groups are downloaded.
+This script lets you add new scene groups to *arr release profiles as a required tag, ensuring only releases from these groups are downloaded.
 As a secondary function, it can create a predb by listening in appropriate IRC channels.